The Avenue, megalithic construction at Avebury.

 Silbury Hill

-Silbury Hill is about 40 meters tall and was built in stages starting around 2,750 BC.
+Silbury Hill is about 40 meters tall and was built in stages starting around 2,400 BC.
+It is made mostly from chalk and clay excavated from the surrounding area.

-Silbury Hill is the largest man-made earthen mound in Europe, and it was the largest man-made structure in Europe until the Middle Ages!
+Silbury Hill is the largest prehistoric man-made earthen mound in Europe and one of the largest in the world, and it was the largest man-made structure in Europe until the Middle Ages!

 If you're using GPS, this is at UK grid reference SU 100 685 or 51°24'56" N 1°51'27" W.